juancv3d/Stellar_Classification/README.md

     plate = plate ID, identifies each plate in SDSS MJD = Modified Julian Date, used to indicate when a given piece of SDSS data was taken fiber_ID = fiber ID that identifies the fiber that pointed the light at the focal plane in each observation

+Acknowledgements

+The data released by the SDSS is under public domain.
+Its taken from the current data release RD17.

+    More information about the license: http://www.sdss.org/science/image-gallery/

+SDSS Publications:

+    Abdurro’uf et al., The Seventeenth data release of the Sloan Digital Sky Surveys: Complete Release of MaNGA, MaStar and APOGEE-2 DATA (Abdurro’uf et al. submitted to ApJS)